 In fact, the meta-analysis discussed two studies that found that BCAAs actually decreased muscle protein synthesis and instead increased the catabolic rate of lean tissue.
 This means that muscle was being broken down faster than it was repaired.

 The catabolic state was so aggressive with BCAAs because the body was trying to find the other EAAs to complete protein synthesis.
 But it couldn’t.
 Without having all of the EAAs, the body was left with no choice but to break down muscle in order to find the last six aminos that were missing.

 In other words, BCAAs don’t work on their own.
 All of the EAAs are necessary to complete protein synthesis and muscle growth.

 The study concluded that the idea that BCAA supplements alone stimulate muscle growth or produce an anabolic response is entirely untrue.
 And that’s just the beginning.
 In addition to being ineffective for building muscle or faster recovery, BCAAs can also have a negative impact on one’s overall health:

-- High doses of BCAAs can deplete B vitamins.
-The use of BCAAs requires several B vitamins in order to work.
-A B vitamin deficiency can disrupt hundreds of biological functions like digestion, nervous system function, brain health, and hormone production.
+High doses of BCAAs without the other 6 amino acids can deplete B vitamins.
+The use of BCAAs requires several B vitamins in order to work.¹² A B vitamin deficiency can disrupt hundreds of biological functions like digestion, nervous system function, brain health, and hormone production.

-- BCAAs may cause insulin resistance and interfere with blood glucose levels.
-Increased BCAA levels are linked to a high risk of metabolic disorder and insulin resistance, and may even predict the development of type 2 diabetes.¹⁵
+BCAAs, in isolation, may cause insulin resistance and interfere with blood glucose levels.
+Increased BCAA levels are linked to a high risk of metabolic disorder and insulin resistance,¹⁴ and may even predict the development of type 2 diabetes.¹⁵

 Even though BCAAs are still essential for human health and actually serve as a good source of fuel for workouts, they simply don’t build muscle without the help of EAAs.